tksarah/forCommunityCouncil/AgentProgram/Feedback_temp.md

  * Bonus Reward: 5,000 ASTR (_If there are no specific bonus recipients, this line will not be included._)
    * Relevant Activity: < Pickup >

+Please create a new Proposal with this reward amount under "Community Treasury Proposals" on [Subsquare](https://astar.subsquare.io/).

 # Summary of Comments from Community Council

  * < Comment >
  * < Comment >

+I will share the evaluation sheet additionally once it is ready.
 Related Spreadsheet - [Sheet](url)